West Burlington Independent School District: Early history

 In the history of the district, there have been six buildings which could be called "West Burlington Schools".
 The first was called "Fairview", however it was located on the north side of Mt.
 Pleasant Street, which technically made it outside of city limits.
 The next school was located on the corner of Wheeler and Ramsey street, and was founded around 1888.
 Later, it was replaced by a brick two-story school which was used until 1939 when a Public Works Administration project happened, which reconstructed the building.
 It was the only elementary building for students until 1956 when the current elementary was built.

 West Burlington Elementary School

 The current Elementary school houses Pre-school through grade five.
-In 1960-61, an eight-room wing was added on and grades four through six were relocated to the elementary building.
+In 1960–61, an eight-room wing was added on and grades four through six were relocated to the elementary building.
 In 1997 an addition was added to the building and many rooms were remodeled.
 The old gym was turned into the library and a new wing containing ten classrooms, a gym, and a music room was added.
-The building was further upgraded in 2005-2006.
+The building was further upgraded in 2005–2006.
 The new addition contained another set of ten classrooms, a remodeled nurse's office, front office, and special ed classrooms.
-Eventually, the grades were changed to Pre-school up to grade five.
+Eventually, the grades were changed to Pre-school up to grade five, however, starting in the 2024–2025 school year, the elementary will change to Pre-school up to grade six.